-TAX SEASON READINESS TOOLKIT
+TAX SEASON READINESS TOOLKIT Financial Stability Through Tax Credits

-Financial Stability Through Tax Credits
+TAX SEASON READINESS TOOLKIT Financial Stability Through Tax Credits

 What is the Tax Season Readiness Toolkit?
-3

-Goals for the Tax Season Readiness Toolkit
+Goals for the Tax Season Readiness Toolkit 3

 About United Ways of California 3

 File your taxes and file early.
 5

 Benefits of Filing 7

+- -

 Making Payments 8

-Make Payments to the Franchise Tax Board •
+Make Payments to the Franchise Tax Board

-Payment Plans
+Payment Plans 10

 Key Filing Dates 10

 Tax Filing Start Date

 For those that owe

 For those that expect a refund

 What if you need more time?

 Deadlines for those that owe and those expecting a refund

 Here is a recap on important deadlines

 Tips for Filing on Time

 What documents do you need to file your taxes?
-14

-Gather documents for deductions and credits to maximize your return
+13

+Maximizing your refund

 Missing Documents

 After you file

-Free Help Filing Your Taxes 16
+Free Help Filing Your Taxes 15

 Self-File with Free Tax Preparation Software

 File with In-Person Assistance

 Virtual VITA Help

 What tax services are included?

 What tax services are not included?

-Tax Credits and Deductions 20
+Tax Credits and Deductions 19

 The Most Common Tax Credits

+Nonrefundable Renter's Credit

+Credits for Child and/or Dependent Care

 Most Common Deductions

 Individual Tax Identification Number (ITIN) 26

 Check if your ITIN is expired

 Documents needed to apply or renew an ITIN

 Tips for applying for an ITIN

 Options for filing for an ITIN

 ITIN Application Processing